michaelwoodson/goodtimes/README.md

 ## How to buy gas

 1. Add the Fuse network to MetaMask. ([Directions here](https://docs.fuse.io/the-fuse-studio/getting-started/how-to-add-fuse-to-your-metamask))
-2. Add the G$ Custom Token, the contract address for G$ is: `0x495d133B938596C9984d462F007B676bDc57eCEC`.
+2. Add the G$ Custom Token, the contract address for G$ is: `0x495d133B938596C9984d462F007B676bDc57eCEC` on the Fuse network.
 3. "Export Wallet" from the GoodDollar Wallet and "Import Account" to MetaMask.
 4. Go to [fuseswap](https://fuseswap.com) and trade some G$ for FUSE.
-(Around 10$ should last a few months, exchange rates and gas prices vary.)
+(Around 10 G$ should last a few months, exchange rates and gas prices vary.)

 ## Support